Sentiox

 A second call about 20 minutes later asks the agent whether the promised action really happened.
 The schema models it end to end — callback run IDs, confirmed/denied/inconclusive results — so hallucinated confirmations become a first-class, alertable failure.

-Five-Worker pipeline on service bindings
+Six-Worker pipeline on service bindings

 Unit economics designed in, not discovered later